-Evidence of good practice Targets for future practice

-Provide individual feedback to

-students on a piece of work?

-Give evidence-based feedback

-on a task?

-Use information from a

-formative assessment task to

-amend/update your planning for

-the rest of the unit?

-Ask students to give peer

-feedback on an assessment task?

-Use a task to gain insight into

-students' particular strengths

-and weaknesses?

-Set students an assessment task

-which required collaboration?

-Provide opportunities for

-students to reflect on the

-assessment of their work?

-Ask students to revise and

-improve on work previously

-submitted?

-Help students to understand the

-command terms they will be

-faced with in DP examinations?

-Set clear objectives for an

-assessment task?

-Ensure that students clearly

-understand the criteria for a

-task?
+provide individual feedback to In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure students on a piece of work? give evidence-based feedback on a task? use information from a formative assessment task to amend/update your planning for the rest of the unit? ask students to give peer feedback on an assessment task? use a task to gain insight into students' particular strengths and weaknesses? set students an assessment task which required collaboration? provide opportunities for students to reflect on the assessment of their work? ask students to revise and improve on work previously submitted? help students to understand the command terms they will be faced with in DP examinations? set clear objectives for an assessment task? ensure that students clearly understand the criteria for a task?